teogor/improved-system/docs/api-documentation.md

 ### Project Documentation

+- [Querent](../documentation): Discover the comprehensive API reference for the project.

 For in-depth exploration of each module, refer to the dedicated documentation pages:

-- [Querent](../documentation): Delve into the core functionality of the Querent module.

-- [API](../documentation/api): Discover the comprehensive API reference for the project's features.
+- [API](../documentation/api): Discover the comprehensive API reference for the project's `:api` module.

-- [Plugin](../documentation/gradle-plugin): Uncover the usage and implementation of the Gradle plugin.
+- [Plugin](../documentation/gradle-plugin): Discover the comprehensive API reference for the project's `:gradle-plugin` module.

 ### Contributions and Support